christopherlewis95/CS480_Lewis/PA3/README.md

 For loading the shaders I read in the above files and stored the text into a string

 ### Rotation and Spinning
-To spin and rotate the cube in different ways use the following keys:
+To spin and rotate the cube and moon in different ways use the following keys:
 ```bash
 Q - Not functional (Will work in a later update)
 W - Not functional (Will work in a later update)